-Just across the bridge from Windsor is Eton.
+Make a day out of it and across the bridge from Windsor is Eton.
 The charming high street is walking distance from the castle.
 It is worth having an amble through, it boasts a couple of small restaurants, coffee houses, a contemporary art gallery and a very good quirky card shop.
-Known predominantly for Eton College, the school buildings are stunning and, if you are lucky, you might catch the boys rushing to lessons in their distinctive Etonian tails.
+Known predominantly for Eton College, the school buildings are stunning.
+If you are lucky, you might catch the boys rushing to lessons in their distinctive Etonian tails.

 Breakfast in Windsor

-Esquires: A lovely cafe on the high st. On a sunny day they open the windows.
-Time it well and you could probably watch the changing of the guard from here.
+Esquires: A lovely cafe on the high st. Time it well and you could probably watch the changing of the guard from here.
 We sat at the window, sun streaming in, right bang opposite the ‘famous’ crooked house.
 Coffee is large, even small is large, and it’s really good – as was the croissant.
-A perfect start to our day.
+It was a perfect start to our day.

 Culture in Windsor